 Real estate funds offer several advantages to the savvy investor.

-- Diversification. — Real estate funds offer the opportunity for you to pool your money, and thus purchase different types of assets in various markets.
+- Diversification.
+Real estate funds allow you to pool your money to purchase a range of assets across various markets.
 By owning shares in a pool of properties, you can also employ different investment strategies to provide real and true diversification.
-Additionally, with diversification comes reduced risks, as well as the potential for higher returns.
+Additionally, diversification reduces risk and can unlock higher returns.

-- Professional Management. — Like a professional money manager in a mutual fund, a real estate mutual fund offers the benefit of professional management.
-The latter individual will have a strong real estate background, understands investment strategies, knows how to choose the right markets, and can help you choose properties with the right balance between risks and rewards.
+- Professional Management.
+Like a professional money manager in a mutual fund, a real estate mutual fund offers the benefit of professional management.
+The latter individual will have a strong real estate background, understand investment strategies, know how to choose the right markets, and can help you choose properties with the right balance between risks and rewards.

-- Preferred Return. — With a preferred return, you (the investor) will be paid first.
+- Preferred Return.
+With a preferred return, you (the investor) will be paid first.
 If it is a cash flow fund (whereby the investor will get paid throughout the life of the fund).
-This is incredibly important, especially for higher risk funds, since it means that you will be paid before the professional manager.
-In this vein, preferred returns often times reduce the financial risk of each investor.
+This is incredibly important, especially for higher-risk funds, since it means that you will be paid before the professional manager.
+In this context, preferred returns often reduce each investor’s financial risk.

-- Tax Benefits. — As a passive investor, you will be able to enjoy additional tax benefits when you invest in a real estate fund.
-These tax benefits also include pass through depreciation opportunities, up to a 20 percent deduction on your tax return, as well other opportunities to save additional money.
+- Tax Benefits.
+As a passive investor, you will be able to enjoy additional tax benefits when you invest in a real estate fund.
+These tax benefits also include pass-through depreciation opportunities, up to a 20 percent deduction on your tax return, as well as other opportunities to save additional money.

 Steps to Investing in a Single Family Home vs a Fund